iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/README.md

-# Home

-> Hey coders!
-Welcome back to Kern Designs, Hannah here, and as you already know because you found your way to the site, we are exploring docsify today.

 # Demo

-This sandbox is a demonstration of the [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable/) theme system for [docsify.js](https://docsify.js.org/).
+> This sandbox is a demonstration of the [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable/) theme system for [docsify.js](https://docsify.js.org/).

 ?> You can ignore the `package.json` file in this sandbox.
 This file is required by codesandbox.io, not [docsify.js](https://docsify.js.org/).